aajonusnet/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: No. Well, not acceptable for regenerating cells, for reproducing cells, but for detoxification and energy, ground is fine in the store.
 But it's a hell of a waste of protein.

-Q: And on the chicken steak, all I get is just the breast, skinless and [unintellgible].
+Q: And on the chicken steak, all I get is just the breast, skinless and [unintelligible].

 A: Skinless and boneless is fine, unless you're [unintelligible].